 Anytime the blower icon is selected the Run Mode screen will appear.
-The Run Mode screen will display a LFBSC profile and initiate and display the countdown of a 150 second warm-up period.
+The Run Mode screen will display set points and the countdown of a 2 minute warm-up period.
 During the warm-up period the aseptic cleaning process may begin.
 If the sliding window is raised an audible and visual alarm will occur, but may be silenced by pressing the alarm silence icon that appears.
+Once the warm-up period is complete, airflow readings and all system functions will operate and be displayed.